Republican Party of Chile: Foundation

 The Republican Party began as the Chilean manifestation of the conservative wave in Latin America.
 On 3 March 2018, Kast held the first meeting of (what at that time was) the new movement.
 Some time after, on 9 April, the movement was presented at the Omnium Hall in Las Condes, and it was named "Acción Republicana" (Republican Action).

 On 10 June 2019, Kast presented the party to the Servel, the party formation is still ongoing.
 More than half of the directive is composed of ex members of the UDI.
 One of them is the only deputy the party has in the Chamber of Deputies, Ignacio Urrutia.

 On 21 January 2020, the Servel legally constituted the party in the regions of O'Higgins, Maule and Ñuble, after the necessary number of signatures was presented.

 On 14 August 2020, the party was officially constituted in the regions of Biobío and Araucanía, at the same time violent incidents related with the Mapuche conflict were taking place in the zone.

 On 9 September, the party was constituted in Santiago Metropolitan Region, and it was announced that it would present candidates to the municipal elections.
 On 19 July 2021, the party was constituted in the regions of Arica and Parinacota, Atacama, Aysén and Magallanes, making it a national-level party, constituted in all Chilean regions.

+2023 events

+2023 saw the party win a landslide victory in the Constitutional Council election of May.
+In early December 26 members including senator Rojo Edwards renounced the party.

+2024 events

+In January 2024 Deputy Johannes Kaiser renounced after being sanctioned being removed from legislative committees for making explicit that he voted "Against" the Constitutional Proposal of 2023, supported by the party directive.
+He emphasizes that he wasn't going to participate in any campaign for his option for respect for the party, something which he accomplished.
+He founded the National Libertarian Party in July of the same year, having the signatures required in 2025 to officially create the new political party.

 Ideology

-The Republican Party has been described as being far-right, authoritarian, conservative, nativist, nationalist and right-wing populist.
-Political scientist Cristóbal Rovira categorizes the party as belonging to a populist radical right, rather than far-right which is academically an incorrect label for the party.
+The Republican Party has been described as being far-right, authoritarian, conservative, nativist, nationalist, right-wing populist and right-wing antiglobalist.
+Political scientist Cristóbal Rovira categorizes the party as belonging to a populist radical right, rather than extreme right which is, in their view, academically an incorrect label for the party, because it is not opposed to the democratic system per se, but rather seeks "illiberal democracy."
 According to Political scientist Mireya Dávila the party contain some positions typical of the far-right, but notes also that far-right groups have also found expression in the older right-wing parties National Renewal and Independent Democratic Union.